20 Steps for Coping With a Husband Always Complaining About Something

 Still, once you make the person aware and it continues, it’s up to them to learn how to manage the emotional turmoil they bring to themselves and consider ways to improve or keep the problem from affecting other people, especially their spouse.

-You can explore ways to cope with helping them understand empowerment and self-awareness.
+You can explore ways to cope by helping them understand empowerment and self-awareness.

 When you set healthy boundaries, and these are not being respected, creating a challenge for you to remain an individual in the situation separate from their path of negativity, remove yourself from the scenario to take control of the boundaries.